engineersubhadip/engineersubhadip/README.md

 📌 I am a Frontend Engineer, currently working on exciting real work projects which cater to seamless user experience and customer satisfaction.

-📌 I also have 3 years of work experience working as a Software Test Engineer where I customised end to end intricate test scenarios which tested UI performance and reliability, business functionality and many more.
+📌 I also have 3 years of work experience working as a Software Engineer where I customised end to end intricate test scenarios which tested UI performance and reliability, business functionality and many more.
 The through exposure in the field of testing ensured near bug-free application and customer gratification both of which resulted in lower churn rate.

 📌 I strongly believe in the phylosophy that "Don't find customers for your product rather find products for your customers".
 Throughout all my years of working in a customer-centric domain, I know what customers generally look for when they visit a website.
 So I have curated a few real world end-to-end projects for your reference.
 I have targeted my audience primarily on the following data points: